Margaret Fingerhut: Career and recordings

 Fingerhut was selected as a Young Musician of the Year by the Greater London Arts Association in 1981.
 She made her London debut at the Wigmore Hall in the same year, and first played in the Royal Festival Hall in 1983, playing the Grieg Piano Concerto.
 Fingerhut has performed concertos with world-renowned orchestras including the London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, Royal Philharmonic Orchestra, BBC Philharmonic, BBC National Orchestra of Wales, BBC Scottish Symphony Orchestra and the London Mozart Players, in venues such as the Royal Festival Hall, Royal Albert Hall and the Barbican.
 She has collaborated with conductors such as Leonard Slatkin, John Williams, Paul Daniel, Rudolf Barshai, Sir Charles Groves, Sir Edward Downes, Vernon Handley and Bryden Thomson.
 She appeared as Maria Yudina in Testimony, Tony Palmer's film about Shostakovich.

 Her discs on the Chandos label include works by Bainton, Bax, Berkeley, Bloch, Dukas, Falla, Grieg, Howells, Leighton, Moeran, Novák, Stanford, Suk and Tansman, as well as several pioneering collections of 19th century Russian and early 20th century French piano music.
 She was also the soloist in the world première recording of Percy Young's arrangement of Elgar's sketches for his Piano Concerto slow movement, with the Munich Symphony Orchestra conducted by Douglas Bostock.
-Other première recordings include Edgar Bainton Concerto Fantasia, Bax Octet and solo piano works by Howells, Leighton, Lennox Berkeley and Michael Berkeley.
+Other première recordings include Bainton's Concerto Fantasia, Bax's Octet and solo piano works by Howells, Leighton, Lennox Berkeley and Michael Berkeley.
 Fingerhut also made the first recording in 1992 of Canon in E minor, a student piano piece by Rachmaninoff.

 Two of her Bax recordings – the Octet with the Academy of St Martin in the Fields Chamber Ensemble and the Concertante for Piano Left Hand and Orchestra with Vernon Handley and the BBC Philharmonic – were short-listed for Gramophone awards.
 Her disc of solo piano music by Alexandre Tansman was awarded a "Diapason D’Or" in Diapason magazine.
 Her CD of encores, "Endless Song", was Featured Album of the Week on Classic FM and was selected as "Editor's Choice" in Pianist as well as being awarded an "Outstanding" accolade in International Record Review.

 Fingerhut is interested in working with contemporary composers and has given first performances of works by Tony Bridgewater, James Francis Brown, Peter Copley, Clive Jenkins, Farhad Poupel, Roxanna Panufnik and Paul Spicer in venues such as the Wigmore Hall, Purcell Room and at the Three Choirs Festival and Ryedale Festival.